maytheu/codingchallenge/backend-code-challenge/senior/README.md

 ## Installation

-Create (or reuse) a Gitlab account to fork this repository.
+Create (or reuse) a Github account to fork this repository.

 Clone your forked repository: